lucasteoffilo/DynamoDB-HighThroughput/README.md

-# DynamoDB-Table-Manager
+# DynamoDB-HighThroughput
-A set of Python scripts for managing and manipulating DynamoDB tables.
+A Python project focused on optimizing high-throughput insert operations into DynamoDB tables for large-scale data processing.